emilhe/dash-extensions-docs/transforms/serverside_output_transform.md

 ## ServersideOutputTransform

 The `ServersideOutputTransform` makes it possible to use the `Serverside` component.
-When a callback return value is wrapped `Serverside` component, the data is _kept on the server_.
+When a callback return value is wrapped in a `Serverside` component, the data is _kept on the server_.
 By skipping the data transfer between server/client, the network overhead is reduced drastically, and the serialization to JSON can be avoided.
 Hence, you can now return complex objects, such as a Pandas data frame, directly.
 Here is a small example,

 .. dash-proxy:: transforms.serverside_output_transform